bdorney/CMS_GEM_Analysis_Framework/README.txt

     Uniformity::SectorSlice will be stored directly in this "SliceZ" TDirectory; they will only represent distributions from this (iEta, iPhi, Slice) value.
 Again, the TName's for each TObject here will include the string "_iEtaXiPhiYSliceZ_" to ensure tehy are unique.

+    One top level TDirectory named "Summary" will also exist.
+This folder will store a set of histograms for each cluster/hit observable.
+The contents of these histograms is simply the sum of the corresponding SectorEtaX histograms.

     The VisualizeUniformity class will offer additional TObjects (e.g. TCanvas, TH2F, etc...) to assist the analyst in making the "pass/fail" statement upon implementation.